andreasabel/inCode/entry/shuffling-things-up.md

     is made all the more powerful because *semigroup* is a ubiquitous abstraction in Haskell, so we "think about" it all the time.

-2. Remember how `p @$ 2019` gives us the index that `2019` is sent to?
+2. Remember how `runPerm p 2019` gives us the index that `2019` is sent to?
     Well, we want something else in this case.
 We basically want the index that *will be sent to* `2020`.
 So, we want to *reverse the function*.
 Luckily, since our function is just a permutation, it is easy to reverse this: just `invert` the permutation!

     The idea that we can simply invert a permutation instead of having to write a whole new permutation representation just to do "backwards indexing" is